apache/mxnet/example/quantization/README.md

 ```
 python imagenet_gen_qsym_mkldnn.py --model=squeezenet1.0 --num-calib-batches=5 --calib-mode=naive
 ```
-The model would be automatically replaced in fusion and quantization format and saved as the quantized symbol and parameter fils in `./model` dictionary
+The model would be automatically replaced in fusion and quantization format and saved as the quantized symbol and parameter fils in `./model` dictionary.
 The following command is to launch inference.

 ```
 # USE MKLDNN AS SUBGRAPH BACKEND